datashines/datashines.github.io/_posts/2018-05-12-TerryTinyTales1.md

 * **Democracy** : Nope, I am damn sure, it was this account.
 * **Politics** : Then, please go and file a complaint with the consumer court.
 * **Democracy** : Hey, I have bought your product, and you ain't helping me, that's not fair !
 * **Politics** : Sir, we are just following the rules.
-Okay, if you recharge now for 420, you will get you services back immediately ;)
+But okay, if you recharge now for 420, you will get you services back immediately ;)